Suzanna-Linn/slua/docs/beta.md

 ### Multi-events, table evts

 We have a new way to work with the events, like touch_start, that can receive receive several events at once.
+The current way to write the multi-event events will stop working and we will need to rewrite the scripts.

-Instead of the number of events (num_detected) the event handler receives an array table with the events.
+Instead of the number of events (the parameter num_detected) the event handler receives an array table with the events.

 Instead of functions like ll.DetectedKey() there are functions like GetKey() to use on each event in the table.

 The multi-events are these ones: